-- 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
-We recognise that staff at our academy plays a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
+2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
+We recognise that staff at our academy plays a particularly Trust Safeguarding Policy September 2022 Page 9 of 59 important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members must always act in the best interests of the child. - 2.3 At the Academy we ensure that safeguarding and child protection is at the forefront and underpin all relevant aspects of process and policy development.
-We operate with the best interests of the child at their heart. - 2.4 Where there is a safeguarding concern, the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
-The systems we have in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - 2.5 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
+When concerned about the welfare of a child, staff members must always act in the best interests of the child.

+2.3 At the Academy we ensure that safeguarding and child protection is at the forefront and underpin all relevant aspects of process and policy development.
+We operate with the best interests of the child at their heart.

+2.4 Where there is a safeguarding concern, the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
+The systems we have in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.

+2.5 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
 Every child will know what the adult will have to do with any information they have chosen to disclose.
-All staff will be trained to recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful. - 2.6 Throughout our broad and balanced curriculum, we will provide activities and opportunities for children to develop the knowledge, values and skills they need to identify risks, including knowing when and how to ask for help for themselves and others to stay safe (this includes online).
+All staff will be trained to recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.

+2.6 Throughout our broad and balanced curriculum, we will provide activities and opportunities for children to develop the knowledge, values and skills they need to identify risks, including knowing when and how to ask for help for themselves and others to stay safe (this includes online).
 The Relationship Education, Relationships and Sex Education and Health Education (delivered in regularly timetabled lessons and reinforced throughout the whole curriculum) will cover relevant topics in an age and stage appropriate way, through a planned, developmental curriculum enabling pupils to learn about their rights and responsibilities to behave and stay safe in a variety of contexts on and offline.
 This will provide further reinforcement to help children identify risks, know when to seek support and develop the skills to ask for help from trustworthy, reliable sources.
-During our RSHE lessons, and as part of Computing curriculum, we look at how to stay safe in a number of different situations, both physically and virtually.
-We also hold a number of safety days throughout the year, including the NSPCC PANTS sessions across all year groups.
+We achieve this by:

+- RSHE lessons are taught weekly, covering a wide range of topics, including safety and relationships. - E-Safety is covered within our computing curriculum as well as our RSHE lessons - Whole school safeguarding days take place throughout the year, where classes look at particular aspects of safety. - Assemblies cover topics such as talking to adults and give guidance on how to behave in different circumstances.